-CVR:

-GLN:
+VAT no.: 39 31 49 59

 Purpose and scope

 All Players in the Danish Gas System shall be registered with Energinet i.e. in order to provide an effective basis for changing Shipper and establish communication between the Players.

 This “Direct Consumer Framework Agreement” and clause 4 of “General Terms and Conditions for Gas Transport” form the basis of the Direct Consumer's registration.
 Updating of the Direct Consumers own Master Data and Player Relationships is made through Energinet Online.